iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 3 reviews"/>
 </p>

+> As someone working in the healthcare field, I strongly recommend this app for everyone to use.
+There is however an issue with the app recently where it always sends a reminder notification that "bluetooth is off, unable to check for exposure" multiple times a day.
+It ends up being very annoying since I only turn off bluetooth at home, with no one else going out.<br> :date: __2021-03-20 18:17:29__

+> Why does this app slow my phone down so much?
+It drains the battery twice as fast, and my phone is about half as fast.
+Everything lags while this app is running.
+I love the idea for the app, but this needs to be improved so as to discourage people from uninstalling it.<br> :date: __2021-03-20 01:25:15__

+> I used to think it's great and encouraged everyone to get it, but the latest update keeps reminding me to turn bluetooth on needlessly.
+When I am home alone, there's no reason to pester me to keep it on 24/7.
+Please revert this feature<br> :date: __2021-03-18 21:14:57__

+> decent<br> :date: __2021-03-16 04:50:19__

+> Ok.
+So what kinds of data is the app now collecting and sending back to the mothership?
+As I cannot control any aettings<br> :date: __2021-03-14 19:52:25__

+> Does this app give me updates on Tableau for my area.
+I have it on my computer but can't get it on my phone.<br> :date: __2021-03-14 16:26:52__

 > Keeps asking to switch on the phone Bluetooth even though it is always on.
 Uninstalling as not working but just annoying.<br> :date: __2021-03-14 08:08:52__

 > It is 100% voluntary COVID reporting which means that infected people will have to notify the app of their infection.
 What if they don't?<br> :date: __2021-03-13 21:01:17__